meesterkurt/joyofprofessionallearning/_posts/2018-06-01-the-joy-of-professional-learning-at-iste-2018.md

 meta: 'ISTE 2018 Conference '
 img: "/img/ISTE_2018_Digital_Badge_Speaker-1"
 ---
 We are coming to ISTE and we could not be more excited!
+Our sessions are now included in the premium registration.
+No more additional fees for the opening workshops.
+Sign up now and experience the joy!

 At the Joy of Professional Learning we believe our recipes engage educators in professional practice.
 We are committed to planning sessions throughout the year that are new and emerging learning opportunities combined with days to practice what we learned as a team.
 Professional Learning can be a combination of the 2, new learning and professional practice.